Goldberg on Obamacare repeal: 'This is a very difficult position that the Republicans are in'

 Fox News Contributor and National Review Senior Editor Jonah Goldberg said Wednesday on “Special Report with Bret Baier” that despite repeated promises to repeal and replace the Affordable Care Act under the new 115th congress, “this is a very difficult position that the Republicans are in.”

-But even as the Vice President and congressional Republicans reiterated their pledge to repeal and replace Obamacare, Goldberg noted that doing so may not prove as simple as it sounds: “a lot of Obamacare passed with 60 votes, so you can't get rid of those parts through reconciliation.
+As Vice President-elect Mike Pence and congressional Republicans reiterated their pledge to repeal and replace Obamacare, Goldberg noted it may not prove as simple as it sounds.